Max Griffin

 Max Griffin (born November 29, 1985) is an American professional mixed martial artist.
 Griffin currently competes in the Welterweight division for the Ultimate Fighting Championship (UFC).
-A professional competitor since 2009, Griffin has also competed for Tachi Palace Fights, where he was the welterweight champion.
+A professional since 2009, Griffin has also competed for Tachi Palace Fights, where he was the welterweight champion.

 Background

 Griffin was born in Santa Barbara, California, United States.
 He has a black belt in Bok Fu (a blend of Kenpo, Tae-Kwon-Do, and Kung Fu).

 Mixed martial arts career

 Early career

 Griffin started his MMA career on October 10, 2009.
 He fought for many promoters, notably Gladiator Challenge, West Coast Fighting Championship, the Warriors Cage, and Tachi Palace Fights in California.
 He was the former West Coast Fighting Championship welterweight and middleweight champion.
 Griffin was also the Tachi Palace Fight welterweight champion, and he amassed a record of 12–2 prior joining UFC.

 The Ultimate Fighter

 Griffin was selected as one of the contestants for The Ultimate Fighter 16 in 2012; he lost to Matt Secor and was eliminated during the entry round.